MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 ### Can I use Active Directory Domain Services (AD DS) to manage HoloLens user accounts?

-No. You have to use Azure Active Directory (AAD) to manage user accounts for HoloLens devices.
+No. You have to use Azure Active Directory (Azure AD) to manage user accounts for HoloLens devices.

 ### Is HoloLens capable of Automated Data Capture Systems (ADCS) auto-enrollment?